vaishnavi-patil-waynautic/exgenix-documentation/docs/test-case-configuration/step-settings.md

 > ## Description

 - Brief explanation of what this step does
-- Example: "Submit new order with limit price"
+- Example: "`Submit new order with limit price`"

 ---